Game & Watch Gallery 3: Gameplay

-By earning enough stars, players can unlock Donkey Kong II, Flagman, Judge, Lion, Spitball Sparky, and a unique version of Fire that features gameplay mirrored from its traditional format.
+Donkey Kong II, Flagman, Judge, Lion, Spitball Sparky, and a unique version of Fire that features gameplay mirrored from its traditional format.
 These games are only playable in Classic mode and do not feature a Modern counterpart.
+By connecting to Game & Watch Gallery or Game & Watch Gallery 2 using a Game Link Cable, players can import the museum entries from those games into the Game & Watch Gallery 3 museum.

 Reception

 Game & Watch Gallery 3 received lukewarm to positive reviews from critics, with praise directed at the updated graphics and additional features, whilst noting the gameplay limitations of the source material.

-Craig Harris of IGN praised the game as the "best of the bunch" in the Game & Watch series "simply because there are so many extras to uncover", whilst noting "just don't expect anything more than what they are - simple games for simple technology."
+Craig Harris of IGN praised the game as the "best of the bunch" in the Game & Watch series due to its "many extras to uncover", whilst noting that the players would not "expect anything more than what they are – simple games for simple technology".
 Karen Hollocks of Total Game Boy preferred the "updated versions of the games with modern features and plenty of extra gameplay", observing that the classic versions only "hold a certain novelty value in an old-school kind of way".
 Writing for Allgame, Brett Alan Weiss praised the games as "perfectly suited to the Game Boy format" and the "number of features and surprises", although noted that the games are "limited in nature" and "inherently repetitious".
-In a less enthusiastic review for DailyRadar, Michael Wolf remarked that "While fun may be had, it only lasts for about five minutes before the playability of the games is worn out," although praising the game for its "secrets and surprises".
+In a less enthusiastic review for DailyRadar, Michael Wolf remarked that "while fun may be had, it only lasts for about five minutes before the playability of the games is worn out", although praising the game for its "secrets and surprises".